One dead after traffic collision southwest of Tucson

-According to Pima County Sheriff's Department, around 6:37 a.m. that day, a Nissan and a Chevy Silverado pick-up trucks collided on South Cherokee Lane and West Scotland Road.
+According to Pima County Sheriff's Department, around 6:37 a.m. that day, a Nissan and a Chevy Silverado pick-up truck collided on South Cherokee Lane and West Scotland Road.

 Reports state that 20-year-old Alejandro Herrera failed to stop at a stop sign, colliding with the other vehicle.

 Herrera reportedly fled the scene, leaving two passengers in the Nissan.
-One male in the Nissan was pronounced dead.
+A man in the Nissan was pronounced dead.
 The second passenger was taken to a local hospital with non-life-threatening injuries.

 The driver of the Chevy Silverado was uninjured.